Skip to contents

 #> Warning: st_centroid assumes attributes are constant over geometries

-w_flagged <- pk_neighbors(districts, disputed = "flag")
+w_excl <- pk_neighbors(districts, disputed = "exclude_both")

 # }